-- (iv) The locked unit meets the requirements of the state building and fire codes; and - (v) Residents who are not cognitively impaired are able to enter and exit the unit without assistance. - - (1) Makes a personal examination of the resident and an individualized determination of the need to use the restraint on that resident; and - (2) In conjunction with an interdisciplinary team of health professionals and other care givers, conducts an individualized comprehensive assessment of the resident.
+- (iv) The locked unit meets the requirements of the state building and fire codes; and - (v) Residents who are not cognitively impaired are able to enter and exit the unit without assistance. - (C) Except as provided in this paragraph, and paragraph (F) of this rule for emergency situations, prior to authorizing the use of a physical or chemical restraint on any resident, the nursing home shall-will ensure that the attending physician: - (1) Makes a personal examination of the resident and an individualized determination of the need to use the restraint on that resident; and - (2) In conjunction with an interdisciplinary team of health professionals and other care givers, conducts an individualized comprehensive assessment of the resident.
 This assessment shallwill: - (a) Identify specific medical symptoms that warrant the use of the restraint; - (b) Determine the underlying cause of the medical symptom and whether that underlying cause can be mitigated; - (c) Investigate and determine if possible alternative interventions have been attempted and found unsuccessful.
 Determine the least restrictive device that is most appropriate to meet the needs of the resident, taking into consideration any contraindications; - (d) Discuss with the resident or authorized representative, and any other individual designated or authorized by the resident, the risks and benefits of the restraint; and - (e) Obtain written consent from the resident or the resident's authorized representative.